140.01 Regional Anatomy Dissection (1.5 - 4 units) Winter, Spring

-Restrictions: Course intended for late third-year and fourth-year medical students Activities: Direct - Seminar, Direct - Lab-Science, Student - Seminar
+Restrictions: Course intended for fourth-year medical students.
+Late 3rd year students can also take the course.
+Activities: Direct - Lecture, Direct - Lab-Science, Student - Lecture, Student - Lab-Science

-In-depth region based anatomy dissection and didactic course for fourth year medical students.
-Students choose the regional focus that aligns with their future residency.
+In-depth region-based anatomy dissection and didactic course for fourth year medical students.
+Students will explore the anatomy of the musculoskeletal system, such as muscles, joints, innervation, and blood supply of both the upper and lower limb.
 In addition to dissection, there will be daily student led didactic sessions, relevant case discussions based on the topic of the day, and quizzes to assess student retention.
-The didactic sessions, case discussions and quizzes will all be conducted with at least one anatomy faculty member present.

 170.10 Introduction to 3D Printing for Health Science Students (1 units) Fall, Winter, Spring